SahinAkhtargit/practiceWithJoy/README.md

 # practiceWithJoy
-This is  bootstrap practice project with joy da
+This is a bootstrap practice project with joy da